EGR-314-Team-204/solarsignal.github.io/index.md

 ![](https://github.com/EGR-314-Team-204/solarsignal.github.io/assets/157177698/42b6142a-d72a-4abf-a1ce-5d630709b470)

 For the power budget we took the maximum amperage for each individual subsystem to calculate the power needed for our project.
 We also are operating at 3.3V which we found that our system will run on the max range of 1201.5 mA.
-We took the maximum ratings for the susbsystems to over compensate and have enough power to run each system.
+We took the maximum ratings for the subsystems to over compensate and have enough power to run each system.

 [Back to top](#table-of-contents)